About This Statistic

-The statistic depicts Apple's revenue from iPhone sales worldwide from the third quarter of 2007 to the fourth quarter of 2015.
-In the fourth quarter of its 2015 fiscal year Apple generated around 32 billion U.S. dollars in revenue from the sales of iPhones.
+The statistic depicts Apple's revenue from iPhone sales worldwide from the third quarter of 2007 to the third quarter of 2017.
+In the third quarter of its 2017 fiscal year Apple generated around 24.85 billion U.S. dollars in revenue from the sales of iPhones.

 Apple iPhone revenue – additional information